jeffpar/pcjs/tools/pcjs/README.md

 ---
 layout: page
-title: PCx86 Command-Line Utility
+title: PCjs Machine Command-Line Utility
-permalink: /machines/pcx86/bin/
+permalink: /tools/pcjs/
+redirect_from: /machines/pcx86/modules/bin/
 ---

-This directory contains the PCx86 command-line utility [pcx86.js](pcx86.js), which allows you to start a "headless" machine with all TTY (INT 0x10) output redirected to your console.
+This directory contains the PCjs machine command-line utility [pc.js](pc.js), which allows you to start a "headless" machine with all TTY (eg, INT 0x10) output redirected to your console.

 Load a machine JSON file, such as [ibm5150.json5](ibm5150.json5) or [compaq386.json5](compaq386.json5), with the utility's `load` command, either interactively or with the `--cmd` command-line argument.

 For example:

-	pcx86.js --cmd="load ibm5150.json5"
+	pc.js --cmd="load ibm5150.json5"

 should produce the following output: